-6. Experiential Learning

-Refer to Rule G28.
+6. Experiential Learning applicable for the Diploma in Management Science (Operations) Refer to Rule G28.

-In order to qualify for the diploma, all full-time students who are bona fide final year students (i.e. students who will complete their diploma programme at the end of the third year) will be required to undertake a period of experiential learning in an approved industrial/commercial organisation.
+In order to qualify for the Diploma in management Sciences (Operations), all full-time students who are bona fide final year students (i.e. students who will complete their diploma programme at the end of the third year) will be required to undertake a period of experiential learning in an approved industrial/commercial organisation.